hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-22-trainer-training-fall-2020.md

 layout: page
 authors: ["Karen Word"]
 teaser: "Apply to become an Instructor Trainer and shape the next generation of Carpentries Instructors!"
-title: "Trainer Training Fall 2020"
+title: "Carpentries Trainer Training Fall 2020"
 date: 2020-07-23
 time: "00:00:00"
 tags: ["Instructor Development", "Carpentries Trainers"]
 ---

-We are pleased to announce that our second and final round of applications are now open for anyone wishing to become a [Carpentries Instructor Trainer](https://carpentries.org/trainers/) in 2020!
+We are pleased to announce that our second and final round of applications is now open for anyone wishing to become a [Carpentries Instructor Trainer](https://carpentries.org/trainers/) in 2020!

 ![A diagram of our Instructor Training program.
 Instructor Trainers are trained through Instructor Trainer Training and themselves teach Instructor Training to new Instructors.
 New Instructors teach Carpentries Workshops to learners.]({{ site.urlimg }}/blog/2020/07/instructor-training-program.png)